 The Parent Advisory Board meets regularly, giving parents an opportunity to plan programs which encourage parental involvement in the school.
+The PAB annually reviews and approves the school's parent involvement policy.
 The PAB addresses a range of issues from academics and curriculum to fundraising.
 The PAB seeks to represent the concerns of parents of all children at the school, special needs, at-risk, limited English proficient and high achievers.
 Appointed Board members assume responsibility for setting and implementing the PAB agenda, but all parents may vote.
 Meetings are open to all parents as well as to the general public.
 Spanish translation is provided at all meetings.
+The Parent Advisory Board includes representation across grade levels and programs.
 The Parent Advisory Board Sub-Council on Special Education (PAC) ensures parent participation in the planning, development and evaluation of the school's special education program as mandated by the laws that govern special education.

-SCHOOL RESPONSIBILITIES

-CDCPS will:
+SCHOOL RESPONSIBILITIES CDCPS will:

 - 1. Provide high-quality curriculum and instruction in a supportive and effective learning environment that enables students to meet the Massachusetts and common core learning standards for Pre-Kindergarten-grade 8. - 2.
-Be available to meet with parents about student progress as needed, including parent conferences to be held each fall. - 3.
+Be available to meet with parents about student progress as needed, including parent conferences to be held each fall.
+The format of these conferences will be determined based on recent public health data with virtual meetings being an option. - 3.
 Encourage communication between parents and teachers and provide frequent reports on their children's progress.
 The school will provide report cards three times during the academic year. - 4.
 Provide opportunities for parents to be actively involved in their child's education at school and join together to create a strong community supporting the common values of academic excellence, respect for others and a strong work ethic. - 5.
-Encourage parents to volunteer, to participate in the life of the community and will consider the needs of parents in its planning. - 6.
+Encourage parents to volunteer, to participate in the life of the community and will consider the needs of parents in its planning.
+This participation of in-person support may be limited based on recent public health data. - 6.
 Invite all parents to an annual PAB meeting at which information on the Title I program will be shared. - 7.
 Conduct with parents an annual evaluation of the content and effectiveness of the parental involvement policy in improving the academic quality of the school, and use the findings of the evaluation to design strategies for more effective parental involvement and revise the parental involvement policies if necessary.